microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 1. In the "Choose a size" step, choose any 1-core VM size, e.g. Standard_DS1 (you are free to spin up larger VM sizes, but please make sure you do not use up all your credits BEFORE the actual lab).
+    > You may need to click on "View all" to view the list of VM sizes

     ![VM Size](screenshots/0.4.6.png)

 1. In the "Configure optional features" step, you don't have to change anything.
 Read it over if you would like, and click "OK".
 1. In the Summary step, you can view a summary of the VM you are about to spin up.
+You may also have to provide a phone number before provisioning.
 Have a look and ensure you like what you see, then click "Create".

-The first time VM creation will only a few minutes as services are being enabled for the first time for your subscription.
-You will be redirected back to the Portal dashboard where a tile will appear to indicate that deployment has begun.
+    >The first time VM creation will
+    >take a few minutes as services are being enabled for the first time for your
+    >subscription.
+You will be redirected back to the Portal dashboard where a tile
+    >will appear to indicate that deployment has begun.

     ![Vm Summary](screenshots/0.4.8.png)